borelli28/SIEM/backend/DOC.md

    - Queued batches are processed asynchronously
    - Each log entry is validated and normalized
    - Logs are stored in the database
-   - Rules are evaluated against new logs
+   - Sigma rules are evaluated against new logs

 4. **Alert Generation**:
    - Matching rules trigger alert creation
-   - Alert severity is based on rule configuration

 ## API Structure